ashleysally00/promptfoo-quickstart-guide/README.md

 You can add the key in a `.env` file, which PromptFoo automatically reads when running tests.

-Create a `.env` file in your project root and add this ro your .env file:
+Create a `.env` file in your project root and add this to your .env file:

 ```
 OPENAI_API_KEY=sk-...your-key-here...